Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 * The drive number can be specified as a number instead of a drive letter (from 1 being A: to 8 being H:).
 So for example `_CHDRV(3)` is the same as `_CHDRV("C:")`.

-#### 3.6.5 The CALL CURDRV command
+#### 3.6.6.
+The CALL CURDRV command

 This command will simply display the current drive.

-#### 3.6.6.
+#### 3.6.7.
 The CALL DRIVERS command

 This command is equivalent to the DRIVERS.COM tool, which displays information about the available MSX-DOS and Nextor drivers.
-It will display the name and version (for Nextor drivers only), the slot number, and the assigned drives at boot time.
+It will display the name and version (for Nextor drivers only), the slot number (with the RAM segment number for drivers loaded in RAM) and the assigned drives at boot time.
 MSX-DOS drivers will be identified as "Legacy driver".

-#### 3.6.7.
+#### 3.6.8.
 The CALL DRVINFO command

 This command is equivalent to the DRVINFO.COM utility, which displays information about all the available drive letters (those that are not unmapped).
-The displayed information includes the associated driver slot and other information that depends on the associated driver type (driver name and version for Nextor drivers; device and logical unit numbers for Nextor device-based drivers; relative unit for MSX-DOS and Nextor drive-based drivers).
+The displayed information includes the associated driver slot and other information that depends on the associated driver type (driver name and version, and device number, for Nextor drivers; relative unit for MSX-DOS drivers).
 MSX-DOS drivers are identified as "Legacy driver".

-#### 3.6.8.
+#### 3.6.9.
 The CALL LOCKDRV command

-This command allows to lock and unlock drives (see _[2.4.
+This command allows locking and unlocking drives (see _[2.4.
 Drive lock](#24-drive-lock)_ and _[3.4.5.
 LOCK: the drive lock and unlock tool](#345-lock-the-drive-lock-and-unlock-tool)_).
 It is used as follows:

 ```
 CALL LOCKDRV(<drive>)